RafLaf/webcam/README.md

 python3 main.py tensil --help
 ```

-## conversion of models to onnx :

-basic setup fo onnx exportation is to export it using torch library, and delete all useless nodes with onnx-simplifier.
-We included a script model_to_onnx.py in order to convert all the pytorch networks implemented in this repo.
-Check the description of the file for more info (you need to set the output to "Output", use opset 10, and avoid certain specific node not implemented by tensil)

 # How to train a model, convert it to onnx, then to tensil and finally run it on the PYNQ
 ## How to train a backbone model
 A repository is available to train a model with pytorch: https://github.com/antoine-lavrard/brain-train/tree/few_shot_demo .
 It is possible to train a model from scratch.